 - “Would you mind if I lead / follow?”

-You don’t need to ask everyone what role they’d like to dance every night.
+You don’t necessarily need to ask everyone what role they’d like to dance every night, especially if you already have a relationship with someone and know their preferences.
 However, if you notice someone is ambidancetrous, then giving them an opportunity to choose their role (as long as you’re willing to dance either role) is very inclusive and affirming.

 Asking for consent to switch